 The classes will meet on 18 Thursday evenings beginning on

 The tuition for the full 18 session program is $180 and should be paid at the time of registration.
-(You may also choose to pay $75 for each six-session trimester.)
-Significant others, full time students and IBJ alumni will receive a 50% discount.
+A significant other may join you for no additional charge.
+Full time students and IBJ alumni will receive a 50% discount.

 Special arrangements may be made for reasons of financial need.
 Contact Rabbi Plavin to discuss your need confidentially.